telerik/ajax-docs/controls/htmlchart/functionality/clienttemplate/overview.md

 # ClientTemplate Overview

-As of Q3 2012, **RadHtmlChart** offers client-side templates for the labels and tooltips used in the series.
+As of **Q3 2012**, **RadHtmlChart** offers client-side templates for the labels and tooltips used in the series.
 This Help article will discuss using client-side templates, connecting them to a data source and review the most used properties.

+As of **Q2 2016**, client templates are also available for **Legend** items and **Axes** labels.
+In order to learn more details abouy how to configure them read the [Using Client Templates in Legend and Axes Labels]({%slug htmlchart/functionality/clienttemplate/using-client-templates-legend-axes%}) article.

 The composite property that controls this functionality is **ClientTemplate** which is exposed in the **LabelsAppearance** and **TooltipsAppearance** tags for each series.
 You can use the **ClientTemplate** element to allow for runtime evaluation of the **dataItem** object and other fields associated with each series item.
 This means that additional columns from the data source and other fields like category, series name/type/stack can be displayed as the content instead of only a string formatted around the value.